 we keep hearing about projects like mentioned by Kush below done by various

-source in e-governance especially, is the lack of coordination and sharing of knowledge.
+of open source in e-governance especially, is the lack of coordination and

-their knowledge with Delhi LUG?
-I am not implying that there is no sharing at all, there
+knowledge with Delhi LUG?
+I am not implying that there is no sharing at all,

-e-governance project which can be just cloned and enhanced or modified for customised
+working out an e-governance project which can be just cloned and enhanced or

-community, and asking for more public sector development.
+continually encouraging student community, and asking for more public sector

 We would like to know why?